AndiLavera/motion.cr/README.md

 const client = createClient()
 ```

+### Building Motions

 #### Frontend interactions

 Frontend interactions can update your Motion components using standard JavaScript events that you're already familiar with: `change`, `blur`, form submission, and more.
-You can invoke Motion actions manually using JavaScript if you need to.
+You can invoke motions manually using JavaScript if you need to.

-The primary way to handle user interactions on the frontend is by using the annotation `@[Motion::MapMethod]`:
+The primary way to handle user interactions on the frontend is by setting `motion_component` to `true` annotating `@[Motion::MapMethod]` any motion methods:

 ```crystal
 # Whenever a user interacts with the portion of the